 - Properly sterilizing all dental tools

 - Performing only the services requested by the patient

 - Refraining from providing services they do not know how to perform

 - Following the charts provided for the patient

 - Spending the necessary time to update information on the patient

 - Updating and maintaining a patient’s medical history

 - Following up with patients after dental procedures, especially surgeries

 When you visit the dentist, you expect that your teeth will be in good hands.
 Oral health is extremely important, and keeping your teeth clean and healthy can prevent serious disease.
 A dental assistant plays a crucial role in ensuring that you receive the best possible service from your dentist.

 Are you looking for a dentist in Los Angeles?
-Our skilled and gentle dentists use the latest in dental equipment and technologies in order to prove the best services possible.
-From a check-up to emergency dental services, and everything in between, our dental services can take care of your teeth.
+Our skilled and gentle dentists use the latest in dental equipment and technologies in order to provide the best services possible.
+From a check-up to emergency dental services and everything in between, our dental services can take care of your teeth.